-Not Included: Gratuities, transfers (not included unless airfare is purchased from Pilgrim Tours), Egyptian visa ($25 - U.S. and Canadian Citizens).
-Egypt visa fee is payable upon arrival at the Cairo airport and does not need to be purchased in advance.
+Not Included: Gratuities, transfers (not included unless airfare is purchased from Pilgrim Tours), Egyptian visa ($25 - U.S. Citizens).
+Egypt visa fee is payable upon arrival at the Cairo airport and does not need to be purchased in advance (except for Canadian citizens).
 Jordan visa payments are not required for Pilgrim clients originating from USA, Canada, Europe, Australia, & New Zealand.
 Clients from other countries must be responsible for obtaining Egypt & Jordan Visas in advance if required.

 Deposit Required: $300 per person will reserve your place.
 A $100 service fee will be charged for cancellation at any time in addition to our normal payment and cancellation policy.